nutanix/nutanix.ansible/README.md

 > For the 1.4.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc.2022.4, pc2022.1.0.2 and pc.2021.9.0.4.

+> For the 1.5.0 release of the ansible plugin it will have N-2 compatibility with the Prism Central APIs.
+This release was tested against Prism Central versions pc.2022.6, pc.2022.4.0.2 and pc2022.1.0.2.

 ### Notes:
 1. Static routes module (ntnx_static_routes) is supported for PC versions >= pc.2022.1